Stanojlo Petrović: Revolutions of 1848

 During the Hungarian Revolution of 1848, the Hungarians demanded national rights and autonomy within the Austrian Empire.
 However, they did not recognize the national rights of the Serbs and their lands, then part of Hungarian dependent territory.

 As part of the Revolutions of 1848, the Serbs under Austria-Hungary demanded what they had in the previous century: recognition of Serbian as an official language, equality of the Orthodox church as with Catholics and annual church assembly gatherings.
 Several thousand Serbs met at the May Assembly in Sremski Karlovci on 1 May 1848.
 The delegates chose prominent Austrian Serb general Stevan Šupljikac as the civil and military commander.
 Josif Rajačić was chosen as patriarch.
 Rajačić supported General Josip Jelačić who took an oath to become the counsel of Austrian Emperor Ferdinand I before the hostilities escalated.
 The Patriarch Rajačić actually served as second in command and gained the desired concessions from the Austrians for Serbian support.
 The Serbs demanded a national unit consisting of Banat, Bačka, Baranja and part of Srem which would become known collectively as Serbian Vojvodina.
 This was completely against the Hungarian authorities' visions.
 They refused the Serbian demands.

 From May 1848 onward, the Serbs of Vojvodina directly sought aid from the Principality of Serbia and on 10 May, head of the main committee General Đorđe Stratimirović appealed to Prince Aleksandar of Serbia for assistance and urged Stevan Knićanin and Major Stanojlo Petrović to intercede.
 Knićanin was then elected military commander.
 In the year 1848, Prince Aleksandar called on volunteers to go help Serbs in Vojvodina who revolted against Hungarian repression.
 Hungarians were not positive towards the Serbs at this time but support came from the new Austrian emperor Franz Joseph I who approved the establishment of Serbian Vojvodina along with Stevan Šupljikac as Duke (Vojvoda).
 Stanojlo (who headed the army of Požarevac at the time and served as adjutant to the commander of the Montenegrin regiment) was sent by Prince Aleksandar Karađorđević to aid the Serbs in Vojvodina.
 Some three thousand Serbian soldier volunteers on 15 December 1848 crossed the Danube river and went to Pančevo where Vojvoda Stevan Šupljikac welcomed them.
 As a result of the Hungarian Revolution of 1848, the autonomous region of Serbian Vojvodina was established and approved by Franz Joseph, the titular emperor of the Holy Roman Empire at the time.
 Stevan Šupljikac became the supreme military commander of the Serbian troops on 6 October 1848.

-In 1848, Stanojlo Petrović volunteered in the Šajkaš Battalion commanded by Vojvoda Đorđe Stratimirović and participated in many battles, including the battles of Mošorin and Vilova.
+In 1848, Stanojlo Petrović volunteered in the Šajkaš Battalion commanded by Vojvoda Đorđe Stratimirović and participated in many battles, including the battles of Mošorin and Vilovo.
 The Šajkaši was a specific kind of Austrian army which moved in a narrow, longboat known as a chaika.
 These military units operated on the Danube, Tisa, Sava and Moriš rivers.
 Petrović also participated in other battles near Pančevo and Vršac which were commanded by his friend Stevan Knićanin.